agconti/kaggle-titanic/README.markdown

 Competition Website: http://www.kaggle.com/c/titanic-gettingStarted

 ##Instructions:
-Download the included IPython NoteBook and data files from to competitions to follow along interactively.
+Download the included IPython Note Book and data files from to competitions to follow along interactively.